Dave Mustaine: Personal life

 Mustaine married Pamela Anne Casselberry in 1991.
 They have two children together: Justis Mustaine (born 1992), who also plays the guitar and has appeared in several local theatrical productions, and Electra Mustaine (born 1998), who is pursuing a career in country music.
 As of 2014, they live in Nashville, Tennessee.

+Health

 In 2011, Mustaine said that his neck and spine condition, known as stenosis, was caused by many years of headbanging.

 On June 17, 2019, Mustaine announced that he had been diagnosed with throat cancer, and on January 31, 2020, during a Megadeth concert, he announced that he was now cancer free.

 Christianity

 Mustaine was raised as a Jehovah's Witness and is now a born again Christian.
 In 1988, in response to the British government's Section 28, Mustaine said: "More power to them.
 It says in the Bible that men should not lay with men like they lay with women.
 I mean I don't wanna fuck up and not go to heaven."
 In an answer to a question about Judas Priest having an overt homosexual image, Mustaine stated "I don't wanna talk about this."
 In 2012, on KIRO-FM he was asked if he supports gay marriage and replied: "Well, since I'm not gay, the answer to that would be no." He was then asked if he would support legislation to make gay marriage legal and said, "I'm Christian.
 The answer to that would be no."

 Mustaine began to focus on his Christian faith more directly while attending Alcoholics Anonymous meetings, and became a committed Christian.
 It has become his policy not to appear with any band that is seen as black metal or satanic, such as declining to appear in a music festival in Greece with the band Rotting Christ as well as in Israel with the band Dissection.

 Mustaine had practiced black magic in his teenage years, which inspired several songs on Megadeth's second album, Peace Sells... but Who's Buying?
 Mustaine stated that he no longer wishes to play those tracks because of his changed spiritual beliefs.
 He said of one such song, "The Conjuring":

 However, in 2016, Mustaine noted that Lamb of God drummer Chris Adler's suggestion of re-recording the song with modified lyrics made him consider playing "The Conjuring" again, "as long as it doesn't hurt anybody".